 NOTE: Most applications that you will install will be divided into subfolders sorted by operating systems.
 For instance, scroll down until you see the Microsoft Office folder.
 Double-click the folder and you will see a subfolder for each operating system.

 - Notice the folder entitled Documentation.
 Certain programs will have important installation keys and notes in this folder, thus it is good practice to read the files in this folder before starting an installation.

-- For example, double click on the Microsoft Office folder and then select Mac to find each version available
+- For example, double click on the Microsoft Site-Licensed folder and then select Mac to find each version available